Home > Developing Well > Children and young people's wellbeing > Child Poverty

 Lone parents / carers

 Single parents are amongst those vulnerable groups at greatest risk of unemployment due to the demands of balancing working and home life, especially with younger children.
-Two thirds of all children in poverty are from single parent families.
+According to latest statistics from the DwP (2024/25), 41% of children in single-parent families, compared to 23% in couple families, live in poverty.

 Family size